 Hands-on activities, movement, reading real books, singing, and arts and crafts dominate the activities although there are worksheets as well, even for 1 Year.

-4 Year continues in the same vein, while developing greater familiarity with letters and their sounds as well as the ability to write both upper-and lower-case letters.
+4 Year continues in the same vein while developing greater familiarity with letters and their sounds as well as the ability to write both uppercase and lowercase letters.
 Similarly, they learn numbers up through 25, including how to write them.

-There is an active Facebook group for ABC Jesus Loves Me! where parents support one another.
+There are active social media groups for ABC Jesus Loves Me! where parents support one another.
 Heidi, the creator of this curriculum tells me, "[P]arents are encouraged to pull learning from daily activities instead of letting the learning control the child’s day.
 Most parents come back and share that when they made this switch, there was very little prep time as daily life provided many opportunities to learn.
 We discuss this a lot in our very active Facebook Groups.
 The support that you get from fellow users and myself is what many consider our largest asset."

 ABC Jesus Loves Me! is a truly comprehensive curriculum.
 It should satisfy those who want to provide structured learning for their little ones.
 It should also be useful to those who want to pick and choose ideas without using the complete curriculum.
 The Christian base of the curriculum makes it an excellent option for Christian preschools as well as families who want to build a faith-based foundation for their homeschooling.